 Off Wall Street is the premier provider of personalized consulting services and equity recommendations for investors, lawyers, corporations, individuals, educators, and others since 1990.

 Diamond’s problems surfaced in late September when Mark Roberts, an analyst with the Off Wall Street Consulting Group, a firm that specializes in providing short-sale research, raised issues with Diamond Foods’ accounting.

-On May 6th, Enron's mindnumbingly complex" financial disclosures became one of the subjects of a skeptical report written by Mark Roberts, a well-respected short seller and researcher who runs a firm called Off Wall Street Consulting...
-One of Roberts's most devastating relations had to do with Enron's cash flow. [pp.330-331]
+On May 6th, Enron's "mindnumbingly complex" financial disclosures became one of the subjects of a skeptical report written by Mark Roberts, a well-respected short seller and researcher who runs a firm called Off Wall Street Consulting...
+One of Roberts's most devastating revelations had to do with Enron's cash flow. [pp.330-331]

 Mystery: Who’s Buying All Those RVs? “"There's this puzzling gap between strong wholesale shipments and tepid retail sales," says Roberts.
 At RV industry trade shows this fall, Off Wall Street researchers heard about manufacturers offering handsome discounts to dealers who increased their orders.
 Thor's October-quarter revenue jumped 30%, but pricing was unimpressively flat.
 "Unless things are picking up amazingly," surmises Roberts, "they are stealing from next year's orders.".